MACantara/IT-Quizbee/README.md

 ## License

-This project is created for educational purposes.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Author